How Long After a Settlement Do I Get My Money?

 The exact period insurers have to review an agreement varies by state, but it's often within 30 days.
 Some jurisdictions impose penalties for insurance companies that don't make timely payments, which gives them an additional incentive to release funds before the deadline.

-Your attorney will receive the settlement funds.
+Your personal injury attorney will receive the settlement funds.

 The steps you can expect following the issuing of the check include: